On this page

 You can get free access to detailed IBISWorld industry information at Victorian Government Trade and Investment (VGTI) Offices located in metropolitan and regional centres throughout the state.

-The Sensis eBusiness report is an annual report that provides insights into the behaviour of Australia's SMEs with technology and eCommerce.
+The Yellow Digital Report (formerly the Sensis eBusiness report) is an annual report that provides insights into the behaviour of Australia's SMEs with technology and eCommerce.
 This includes findings on the Australian consumers' experience and adoption of technology to provide an overall understanding of the Australian environment.

-The Sensis Social Media report is an annual survey of 800 consumers, 1000 SMEs and 100 large businesses on how they use social networking sites such as Facebook, LinkedIn and Twitter.
+The Yellow Social Media Report (formerly the Sensis Social Media report) is an annual survey of 800 consumers, 1000 SMEs and 100 large businesses on how they use social networking sites such as Facebook, LinkedIn and Twitter.
 It can provide valuable insight into where to find your customers on social media and how your competitors are using social channels for marketing activity.

 Australian small business key statistics report